Nutrition and Healthy Eating

 Food is so easily accessible that cooking from scratch (and enjoying it!) is becoming a rarity for families.
 Jars, ready meals and takeaways are now eaten in earnest.
 Unfortunately, these contain extra calories and unwanted fat and sugars that contribute to weight gain.

-So how do you provide healthy, easy meals for the family with time and economic constraints?
+So how do you provide healthy, nutritious, easy meals for the family with time and economic constraints?

-To help families eat healthily and to increase confidence in the kitchen, I offer a range of services:
+To help families eat healthy nutritious meals and to increase confidence in the kitchen, I offer a range of services:

-Workshops which assess what the family eats and provide guidance on how to incorporate ‘five a day’ into each family schedule and plan healthy, quick meals on a budget.
+Nutrition and Healthy Eating Workshops which assess what the family eats and provide guidance on how to incorporate ‘five a day’ into each family schedule and plan healthy and nutritious, quick meals on a budget.

-Advising teenagers who are leaving home, either to university or to live independently, in cooking healthily on a budget.
+Advising teenagers who are leaving home, either to university or to live independently, in cooking healthily and nutritiously on a budget.

 In this video Sarah talks about the importance of the evening meal., and offers some guidance on how to make them more healthy.